ergoplatform/oracle-core/README.md

   <REWARD_TOKEN_AMOUNT> - reward token amount in the pool box at the time of update transaction is committed

 This will submit an update tx.
-After the update tx is confirmed, remove `scanIds.json` and use `oracle_config_updated.yaml` to run the oracle (i.e., rename it to `oracle_config.yaml` and restart the oracle).
+After the update tx is confirmed, remove `scanIds.json` and use `pool_config_updated.yaml` to run the oracle (i.e., rename it to `pool_config.yaml` and restart the oracle).
-Distribute the new oracle config file to all the oracles.
-Run `oracle-core print-safe-config`, send it, and instruct the invited oracle to set  `node_ip`, `node_api_key` and `oracle_address` to their liking.
+Distribute the `pool_config.yaml` file to all the oracles.
 Be sure they delete `scanIds.json` before restart.

 ## How to run as systemd daemon